-17. And it came to pass on a certain day, as he was teaching, that there were Pharisean faction leaders [ Hebrew: parashiym] and doctors of the law sitting by, who had come out of every town of Galilee, and Yudaea, and Yerushalem: and the power of YEHVAH was present to heal them.
+17. And it came to pass on a certain day, as he was teaching, that there were Pharisean faction leaders [ Hebrew: parashiym] and doctors of the law sitting by, who had come out of every village of Galilee, and Yudaea, and Yerushalem: and the power of YEHVAH was in him to heal [Acts 2:22].

 18. And, behold, men brought in a bed a man which was taken with a palsy: and they sought means to bring him in, and to lay him before him.

 19. And when they could not find by what way they might bring him in because of the multitude, they went upon the housetop, and let him down through the tiling with his couch into the midst before Yeshuwa'.